Olan1/ScratchMap/README.md

 # ScratchMap

 The idea for this project stemmed from my love of travel and a goal of mine to visit every country in the world.
-I own a physical scratch map, which is fun and has its charm, but lacks portability.
+I own a physical scratch map, which is fun and has its charm but lacks portability.
-It also makes it difficult to see how much of the world you have actually experienced at a quick glance thanks to the Mercator effect, and requires monotonous scraping with every country you return from.
+It also makes it difficult to see how much of the world you have experienced at a glance thanks to the Mercator effect and requires monotonous scraping with every country you return from.

-This project is for those who love the idea of a scratch map, but are too lazy to keep it up to date and accurate.
+This project is for those who love the idea of a scratch map but are too lazy to keep it up to date and accurate.

 For those who love travelling, whether it be for work, play, or both.